fiso64/slsk-batchdl/README.md

 Path to a local CSV file: Use a csv file containing track info of the songs to download.
 The names of the columns should be Artist, Title, Album, Length, although alternative names are usually detected as well.
-Only the title or album column is required, but extra info may improve search results.
+Only the title or album column is required, but extra info may improve search result ranking.
 Every row that does not have a title column text will be treated as an album download.

 ###  YouTube
 A playlist url: Download songs from a youtube playlist.